Adwait-Borate/git-bro/README.md

 ## Configuration

-Git-ripper works out of the box without configuration.
+Git-master works out of the box without configuration.
 For rate-limited GitHub API usage, authentication support is under development.

 ## Troubleshooting